Charles River

 Prometheus Bound

-Ridley Scott’s new SF extravaganza reverses the premise of 1979’s Alien.
+Ridley Scott’s new SF extravaganza cleverly updates the premise of 1979’s Alien.
 Instead of the action unfolding on a haunted space ship, it takes place on a haunted planet.
 There’s not much difference, though.
 Scott has always been a filmmaker with extraordinary visual gifts, a cold eye for humanity and a flair for theatrics.
 Unfortunately, he has scarcely an actual idea to his credit.
 A highbrow vulgarian, his films often produce admiration, but they’re incapable of inspiring love.
 He’s a visionary without a vision, someone in search of a sentiment, as the quip goes, to match his vocabulary.

 Prometheus is a very uneven and finally quite disappointing mix of sublime grandeur and crass, cynical manipulation.
 Despite the film’s dazzling spectacle and powerful sense of scale (eons and light-years are spanned), its obsessions finally come down to a set of stale horror tropes involving bodily penetration and disgust.
 I’ve never cared much for this mixture of SF and horror.
 To me, the latter dilutes and impoverishes the former, reducing its potential for transcendence and strangeness to self-indulgent japeries of the grotesque.
 SF is primarily about invoking a sense of wonder and functions as a potent expression of secular theology – see my earlier blogs on postmodern space opera and Solaris.
 If horror is about the betrayal of the body – its decay and failure – SF is about transforming it into an avatar of the technological sublime.